NPellet/visualizer/README.md

 The data file contains the data to visualize in a JSON format.
 The user is responsible to generate that file according to a few guidelines.

 The config file is typically common to your projects.
-It defines which modules are available (built-in or not), which buttons should be displayed in the header, which variable filters and action files should be available to the visualizer.
+It defines which modules are available (built-in or not), which buttons should be displayed in the header, which action files should be available to the visualizer.

 ## Variables and Actions